 How we use your personal information

-We only use your personal information in furtherance of our goals but, in accordance with good data protection practices, we process personal for the following specific purposes:
+We only use your personal information in furtherance of our goals but, in accordance with good data protection practices, we process personal data for the following specific purposes:

 - Processing any enquiry requested by you;